 Draw No Bet – What it means

-But let’s look at an example to understand better:
+Let’s look at an example to understand this option better:

 Let’s say that Real Madrid is playing against Barcelona, and you think that Barcelona should win.
 However you feel that this will be a difficult task, so a draw is possible.
 You can bet on Barcelona for a Draw No Bet (2 DNB).